compbiozurich/UZH-BIO392/course-results/2023/Noelia Rodriguez/N-RodriguezCarballo-questions-day-10.md

 reference genome: Is the reference with which we compare the sequences.

-merged_results.vcf: This contains a summary of the STRs in the sequences.
+merged_results.vcf: This contains a summary of the STRs in the sequences and marks whether a patient has an alteration in said STR or not.

 APC_canonical_relative_coordinates.gtf.gz: This adds the annotations of the genome.